colalb1/OptiMap/README.md

 ### Memory Layout and Data Locality

-To complement the SIMD-friendly algorithm, the memory layout is optimized to prevent pipeline stalls and maximize data locality.
+The memory layout is optimized to prevent [pipeline stalls](https://en.wikipedia.org/wiki/Pipeline_stall) and maximize data locality.

-* Contiguous Allocation: The m_ctrl metadata, m_buckets key-value entries, and an iteration acceleration mask (m_group_mask) are all allocated in a single, contiguous memory block.
+* **Contiguous Allocation:** The `m_ctrl` metadata, `m_buckets` key-value entries, and `m_group_mask` iteration acceleration mask are allocated in a single, contiguous memory block.
 This reduces allocation overhead and ensures that all components of the hash map are physically co-located, maximizing the utility of the CPU's prefetcher.
-* Cache-Line Alignment: The entire block is aligned to a 64-byte boundary.
-This guarantees that a 16-byte metadata group can never be split across two cache lines—a critical optimization that prevents alignment-related stalls during SIMD load operations.
+* **Cache-Line Alignment:** The block is aligned to a 64-byte boundary.
+This guarantees that a 16-byte metadata group can never be split across two cache lines.
+This prevents alignment-related stalls during SIMD load operations.

 ### gxhash: Hardware-Accelerated Hashing